evilcyber.com

 Spinach And You Go Boom

-If you remember who Popeye is, then you most likely also remember him gulping down a can of spinach and, boom, huge muscles instantly growing on his arms.
+If you remember who Popeye is, you also remember him gulping down a can of spinach and, boom, huge muscles instantly growing on his arms.
+Maybe you even remember your own parents giving you Popeye’s strength as an example when spinach appeared on your plate.

-Well, the reason for believing in spinach making you strong was an 1870s study that had found vast amounts of iron in spinach and the creator of Popeye had picked up on that.
+Because an 1870s study had found vast amounts of iron in it and the creator of Popeye picked up on that.
 Much later, and probably to the relief of some children, it turned out that whoever wrote that paper probably had had a bad morning and placed a decimal in the wrong spot – spinach has only 1/10th of the iron previously believed.

 It’s The Nitrate

-But enough of history, because Popeye may have been right, after all: a Swedish study tested what will happen when mice are given water with ample amounts of nitrate added to it, nitrates being groups of atoms within molecules, responsible for specific chemical reactions of the molecules.
+A Swedish study tested what will happen when mice get water with ample amounts of nitrate added to it.
+Nitrates are groups of atoms within molecules, responsible for specific chemical reactions of the molecules.

 The result?
-The mice given the nitrate developed much stronger muscles than their compadres who hadn’t.
-The most interesting fact about this is that the nitrate apparently exclusively targeted fast-twitch muscles, which are responsible for the size of muscles and do the bulking bit when you work out.
+The mice given the nitrate developed much stronger muscles than their compadres.
+The most interesting fact about this is that the nitrate almost exclusively targeted fast-twitch muscles, which are responsible for the size of muscles and do the bulking bit when you work out.

 Popeye the sailor with a can of spinach